A Brief History of Secondary Transactions

 In Silicon Valley, a tender offer that allows longtime employees at high-performing startups to get some liquidity is fast becoming an expected benefit.
 While secondary stock sales have always been possible, their popularity—and legitimacy—has soared in the past 10 years as successful companies put off IPOs in favor of staying private.

-Ryan Logue, COO for Nasdaq Private Market provides a history of secondary transactions in the private market, key moments, and what lies ahead.
+Nasdaq Private Market provides a history of secondary transactions in the private market, key moments, and what lies ahead.

 We are a market leader in facilitating private company liquidity.
 Since 2013, we have facilitated liquidity programs on behalf of 120+ private companies.

 Through organized auctions, fund managers can provide liquidity to current investors while broadening access to new investors.